dnsimple/dnsimple-support/content/articles/what-is-ssl-san.markdown

 # What is the SSL Certificate Subject Alternative Name?

+### Table of Contents {#toc}

+* TOC
+{:toc}

+---

 The **Subject Alternative Name** (SAN) is an extension to the X.509 specification that allows to specify additional host names for a single SSL certificate.
+The use of the SAN extension is currently a standard practice for SSL certificates, and it is on its way to [replace entirely the use of the common name](/articles/what-is-common-name/#common-name-vs-subject-alternative-name).

-## What is a SAN certificate
+## SAN certificates

+A **SAN certificate** is a term often used to refer to a multi-domain SSL certificate](/articles/ssl-certificates-types/#multi-domain-ssl-certificates), an SSL certificate with more than one name is associated using the SAN extension.

-In practice, when using the term SAN certificates, we are referring to an SSL certificate that has the ability to cover multiple host names (domains), also called [multi-domain SSL certificate](/articles/ssl-certificates-types/#multi-domain-ssl-certificates).
+There is a subtle difference though.
+When using the term multi-domain certificates, we are generally referring to an SSL certificate that has the ability to cover multiple host names (domains).
+If we use the term SAN certificates we are more probably referring to the fact a particular certificate that includes any name in the SAN extension.

+From the technical standpoint, every certificate issued today is effectively a SAN certificate as the CA/B forum requires the certification authority to add the content of the common name to the SAN as well.
+Therefore, even if the certificate covers a single name, it will stil use the SAN extension and include that single name in it.

+In practice, the terms SAN certificates and multi-domain certificates are used today as sinonimous, and generally to indicate a certificate product where the issuers can associate more than one domain by specify the content of the SAN (directly or indirectly).
+These certificates are often market as "special" and priced differently than standard certificates, as you are given the ability to associate more than one name.

+## SAN restrictions

 There is no specific limitation on the host names you can cover by a SAN extension, besides the requirement to be syntactically valid host names (further details are available in the [RFC](https://tools.ietf.org/html/rfc6818)).
 However, certificate authorities may impose further limitations on number or formats based on internal rules or business decisions.